 VHA’s priority is keeping our clients, families, staff and service providers protected.
 VHA’s Infection Prevention and Control team is in close contact with Public Health Ontario and other agencies and we continue to follow all recommended infection control measures for home health care.
 These practices include screening clients for new symptoms, and following recommended protocols on hand hygiene, the proper use of personal protective equipment and the disinfection of equipment.

-If you wish to support the ongoing efforts of VHA’s dedicated care providers, we welcome donations to our Simple Comfort Funds, which is used to purchase products and services for clients who are in need of urgent assistance and have limited or no access to funding.
+Financial donations to our Simple Comforts Fund, which is used to purchase products and services for clients who are in need of urgent assistance and have limited or no access to funding, are also appreciated.
 Online donations can be made here.